karlssberg/Motiv/docs/index.md

 result.Assertions; // ["is even"]
 ```

-Although this example is very trivial, it introduces the fundamental building blocks of Motiv.

 #### Explicit Metadata

 Sometimes simple assertions are not enough, and you need to handle more context about the results.